csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

         Console.WriteLine(number++);
     ```

-- If you don't intend your loop to run forever, you must ensure the statements in the loop's body do something to *change a variable* in the loop condition, otherwise the condition will stay true
+- If you do not intend your loop to run forever, you must ensure the statements in the loop's body do something to *change a variable* in the loop condition, otherwise the condition will stay true

 - For example, this loop will run forever because the loop condition uses the variable `counter`, but the loop body does not change the value of `counter`: